 Examples of vaccines covered under the Part D benefit include:

 Receiving your vaccines in a physician’s office may mean you are financially responsible for the cost of the services, and will need to submit insurance claims on your own.
 To obtain the best benefit under your Part D plan, you should receive your vaccine from a network pharmacy that employs pharmacists certified to administer vaccines.
-Please contact our Customer Service Department or view the Provider Directory for a list of network pharmacies in your area that are certified to administer your Part D vaccine.
+Please contact Customer Service or view the Provider Directory for a list of network pharmacies in your area that are certified to administer your Part D vaccine.

 Please note, if you have chosen not to take drug coverage through the Senior Preferred Part D Drug benefit, you will not have coverage for Part D vaccines.
 However, there are a few vaccines covered under your Senior Preferred Medical Part B coverage.
 These vaccines may be covered in full and examples include:

 - Tetanus vaccines necessary for the treatment of an illness or an injury that has occurred.